Aeter-Project/Aeter/README.md

-# Aeter
+# AeterShell

-A Linux Shell that is clean and usable for window manager user
+A Linux desktop shell that is easy to use and customizable